academe/OmniPay-Payone/README.md

 ### Server API Authorize Payment

 PAYONE calls this "pre-authorization".
-It authoprizes a payment to be captured later.
+It authorizes a payment to be captured later.

 To create an authorization request: